bigcommerce/catalyst/docs/index.md

 ## Ecommerce functionality

-Catalyst has a basic B2C ecommerce purchase funnel, including the following.
+Catalyst has a basic business-to-consumer (B2C) ecommerce purchase funnel, including the following.
 These pages and features are production-ready.

 * Home page
 * Faceted search on product listing pages, or _PLPs_, which are dynamically created for each category and brand